Best AI Video Clipping Tools in 2026

 | Submagic | Captions | $12/mo | Animated captions |

-| Vizard | Teams/brands | $14.50/mo | Brand kit + 4K |
+| Vizard | Teams / brands | $14.50/mo | Brand kit + 4K |

-| Reap | Developers | ~$9.99/mo | API / MCP |
+| Reap | Developers | ~$9.99/mo | API / MCP, 80+ dub languages |

-| Klap | Dubbing now | $23/mo | AI dubbing today |
+| Klap | Dubbing + 4K | $14/mo | AI dubbing, 4K on Pro |

 | Descript | Full production | $24/mo | Text-based editing |